plan

 --deliberateor explicit high-risk signals (auth/security, migrations, destructive changes, production incidents, compliance/PII, public API breakage) - In consensus mode with

---interactive: useAskUserQuestionfor the user feedback step (step 2) and the final approval step (step 7) -- never ask for approval in plain text.
+--interactive: useAskUserQuestion/ the structured question UI for the user feedback step (step 2) and the final approval step (step 7) -- never ask for approval in plain text when a structured surface is available.
 Without--interactive, auto-proceed through planning steps without pausing.
 Output the final plan without execution. - In consensus mode with

 --interactive, on user approval MUST invoke$ralphfor execution (step 9) -- never implement directly in the planning agent - In consensus mode, execution follow-up handoff MUST include an explicit available-agent-types roster plus concrete staffing / role-allocation guidance grounded in that roster, suggested reasoning levels by lane, explicit